-Not many people in America, even around the world do not know Dr. Billy Graham, the evangelist of the century.
+Not many people in America, even around the world, do not know Dr. Billy Graham, the evangelist of the century.
 God used this great man of God, a humble man to bring many people to Himself.
-This man of God kept his life so simple and so transparent to everyone, that even the notorious tabloids could not find anything bad about Dr. Graham.
+This man of God kept his life so simple and so transparent to everyone, that even the notorious tabloids could not find anything bad about him.
 Does it mean that he is a perfect man?
 Far from it.
-He would be the first one to admit it.
+He would be the first one to deny it.

-We find another well known man godly almost 2000 years ago, a contemporary to our Savior Jesus, who was once a blasphemer and persecutor of Christianity in his ignorance and in his misguided zeal for God.
-We are going to learn more about this man.
+We find another well-known godly man almost 2000 years ago, a contemporary to our Savior Jesus, who was once a blasphemer and a persecutor of Christianity in his ignorance and in his misguided zeal for God.
+His name was Paul and his new title was an apostle of God.